 As with the original application, the SSA denies most of the disability reconsideration appeals.
 By following a few tips, you have a much better chance of having your original SSDI denial come back approved during the first step of the appeals process.

-The first tip to help win a disability reconsideration appeal is to file the correct paperwork.
+The next tip to help win a disability reconsideration appeal is to file the correct paperwork.
 You need to submit the following three forms to get your appeal reviewed by the SSA.

 - Form SSA-561: Request for Reconsideration

 - Reconsideration Disability Report

 - Authorization to Disclose Information to the SSA

 The Reconsideration Report is the form that presents new information concerning your original claim, while the Authorization to Disclose Information to the SSA is a medical release form.